S-Ashcroft/S-Ashcroft.github.io/reviews.md

 ***

->***"How to write a lab report’ by Ashcroft and Kennedy, provides a checklist of tips and strategies on..you’ve guessed it..how to write a lab report.***
+>"'How to write a lab report’ by Ashcroft and Kennedy, provides a checklist of tips and strategies on..you’ve guessed it..how to write a lab report.
->***I was pleasantly surprised with how easy the book was to read and navigate, (something that is not common in the sector).
+>I was pleasantly surprised with how easy the book was to read and navigate, (something that is not common in the sector).
 It is perfect for a student to quickly check what a good lab report should consist of without trudging through reams of unnecessary and confusing information.
-The E-book feature is also really handy for students to keep on their devices.***
+The E-book feature is also really handy for students to keep on their devices.
->***This book would be very useful for social science students who write up lab reports.
-I hope the authors consider expanding to other types of assessments and disciplines in the future!"***
+>This book would be very useful for social science students who write up lab reports.
+I hope the authors consider expanding to other types of assessments and disciplines in the future!"

 <img src="/img/reviewers_faces/Dr-Sara-Fisher.jpeg" alt="Dr Sara Fisher" style="float:left;width:140px;height:140px;border-radius: 50%;border-width: 15px;">
 **Dr Sara Fisher**